wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/how-it-works.rst

 Integrity mechanism
 -------------------

-To maintain the correct correlation between the agent state for each check and the managers database for that agent, an integrity mechanism has been developed.
+To maintain the correct correlation between the agent state for each check and the manager's database for that agent, an integrity mechanism has been developed.

-Let's look how it works with an example.
+Let's look at how it works with an example.

 On the agent side we have the following hash table: